nyu-cds/python-mpi/_episodes/05-collectives.md

 ## Example collective operations

-Comm.Barrier()
+> ## Comm.Barrier()
-Synchronization operation.
+> Synchronization operation.
 Creates a barrier synchronization in a group.
-Each task, when reaching the Barrier() call, blocks until all tasks in the group reach a Barrier() call.
+Each task, when reaching the Barrier() call, blocks until all
+> tasks in the group reach a Barrier() call.
 Then all tasks are free to proceed.
+{: .callout}

-Comm.Bcast(buf, root=0)
+> ## Comm.Bcast(buf, root=0)
-Data movement operation.
+> Data movement operation.
 Broadcasts (sends) a message from the process with rank "root" to all other processes in the group.
+{: .callout}

-Comm.Scatter(sendbuf, recvbuf, root=0)
+> ## Comm.Scatter(sendbuf, recvbuf, root=0)
-Data movement operation.
+> Data movement operation.
 Distributes distinct messages from a single source task to each task in the group.
+{: .callout}

-Comm.Gather(sendbuf, recvbuf, root=0)
+> ## Comm.Gather(sendbuf, recvbuf, root=0)
-Data movement operation.
+> Data movement operation.
 Gathers distinct messages from each task in the group to a single destination task.
-This routine is the reverse operation of Scatter().
+This routine is the reverse
+> operation of Scatter().
+{: .callout}

-Comm.Alltoall(sendbuf, recvbuf)
+> ## Comm.Alltoall(sendbuf, recvbuf)
-All-to-all Scatter/Gather, send data from all to all processes in a group.
+> All-to-all Scatter/Gather, send data from all to all processes in a group.
+{: .callout}

-Comm.Reduce(sendbuf, recvbuf, op=MPI.SUM, root=0)
+> ## Comm.Reduce(sendbuf, recvbuf, op=MPI.SUM, root=0)
-Reduces values on all processes to a single value by applying the operation op.
+> Reduces values on all processes to a single value by applying the operation op.
 Operations include:
-MPI.MAX - Returns the maximum element.
+> - MPI.MAX - Returns the maximum element.
-MPI.MIN - Returns the minimum element.
+> - MPI.MIN - Returns the minimum element.
-MPI.SUM - Sums the elements.
+> - MPI.SUM - Sums the elements.
-MPI.PROD - Multiplies all elements.
+> - MPI.PROD - Multiplies all elements.
-MPI.LAND - Performs a logical and across the elements.
+> - MPI.LAND - Performs a logical and across the elements.
-MPI.LOR - Performs a logical or across the elements.
+> - MPI.LOR - Performs a logical or across the elements.
-MPI.BAND - Performs a bitwise and across the bits of the elements.
+> - MPI.BAND - Performs a bitwise and across the bits of the elements.
-MPI.BOR - Performs a bitwise or across the bits of the elements.
+> - MPI.BOR - Performs a bitwise or across the bits of the elements.
-MPI.MAXLOC - Returns the maximum value and the rank of the process that owns it.
+> - MPI.MAXLOC - Returns the maximum value and the rank of the process that owns it.
-MPI.MINLOC - Returns the minimum value and the rank of the process that owns it.
+> - MPI.MINLOC - Returns the minimum value and the rank of the process that owns it.
+{: .callout}

 ## Parallel collective version of Mid-point rule